Promote configurations across environments¶

 EXCLUDE: Exclude specific resource types or a set of individual resources during import or export.INCLUDE_ONLY: Include only specific resource types or a set of individual resources during import or export.

 By default, IAM-CTL does not delete any resources during import.
-However, it can be configured to either replace all
+It can be configured to either replace all

 existing resources with the imported resources or merge the imported resources with the existing ones using the